AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2024-04-0.md

 Perform the following steps for indexing the existing content and use the new find and replace text at map level and topic list under the reports tab:

 1. Run a POST request to the server (with correct authentication) - `http://<server:port>/bin/guides/map-find/indexing`.
-(Optional: You can pass specific paths of the maps to index them, by default all maps will be indexed|| For example : `https://<Server:port>/bin/guides/map-find/indexing?paths=<path of the MAP in repository>`)
+(Optional: You can pass specific paths of the maps to index them, by default all maps are indexed|| For example : `https://<Server:port>/bin/guides/map-find/indexing?paths=<path of the MAP in repository>`)

 1. You can also pass a root folder to index the DITA maps of a specific folder (and its subfolders).
 For example, `http://<server:port\>/bin/guides/map-find/indexing?root=/content/dam/test`.
 Note that if both the paths parameter and root parameter are passed, only the paths parameter is considered.

-1. The API will returns a jobId.
+1. The API returns a jobId.
 To check the status of the job, you can send a GET request with job id to the same end point - `http://<server:port>/bin/guides/map-find/indexing?jobId={jobId}`(For example: `http://localhost:8080/bin/guides/reports/upgrade?jobId=2022/9/15/7/27/7dfa1271-981e-4617-b5a4-c18379f11c42_678`)

 1. Once the job is completed, the previous GET request responds with success.
-If job fails for some reason then failure can be seen from server logs.
+If the job fails for some reason then the failure can be seen from server logs.

 ### Steps to handle the `'fmdita rewriter'` conflict

 Experience Manager Guides has a [**custom sling rewriter**](../cs-install-guide/conf-output-generation.md#custom-rewriter) module for handling the links generated in case of cross-maps (links between the topics of two different maps).

 If you have another custom sling rewriter in your codebase, use an `'order'` value greater than 50, as Experience Manager Guides sling rewriter uses `'order'` 50.
 To override this, you need a value >50.
 For more details, view [Output Rewriting Pipelines](https://sling.apache.org/documentation/bundles/output-rewriting-pipelines-org-apache-sling-rewriter.html).

-During this upgrade, since the `'order'` value is changed from 1000 to 50, you need to merge the existing custom rewriter, if any, with `'fmdita-rewriter'`.
+During this upgrade, since the `'order'` value is changed from 1000 to 50, you need to merge the existing custom rewriter, if any, with `fmdita-rewriter`.